Water Tank Cleaning: How often should you do it?

 Waterborne diseases cause up to 3.4 million deaths each year, making it one of the largest causes of disease and death around the world.
 Unhygienic water conditions are a major problem in rural India.
 Contaminated water can transmit diseases such as diarrhea, cholera, dysentery, typhoid, salmonella, etc.

-The Tank cleaning process
+The Water Tank cleaning process

 While all of us talk about tank cleaning and water quality, very few people have actually opened the lid of a water tank and peered inside.
 To get more insight about the tank cleaning process, we spoke to Mr. Ajit Bapat, owner of a tank cleaning service in Mumbai.